 Employment that does not provide direct services to students is not on-campus employment.
 For example, an on-campus commercial firm, such as a construction company that builds a school building, does not provide direct student services.
 Guidelines for on-campus employment are available at ice.gov/sevis/employment.

 On-campus employment is limited to 20 hours a week when school is in session.
-An exception to this limitation applies in cases of emergent circumstances announced by DHS in a notice published in the Federal Register.
+An exception to this limitation applies in cases of emergent circumstances that DHS announces in a Federal Register notice.

-Curricular practical training (CPT) allows students to accept paid alternative work/study, internship, cooperative education, or any other type of required internship or practicum that is offered by sponsoring employers through cooperative agreements with the school.
-The curricular practical training program must be an integral part of the curriculum of the student’s degree program.
+Curricular practical training (CPT) allows students to accept paid alternative work/study, internship, cooperative education, or any other type of required internship or practicum that sponsoring employers offer through cooperative agreements with the school.
+The CPT program must be an integral part of the student’s degree program curriculum.
 The DSO must authorize CPT on the student’s Form I-20.
-The employment end date shown in the employment authorization section of the Form I-20 should be entered in Section 1 as the date employment authorization expires.
+The student should enter the CPT employment end date from the employment authorization section of their Form I-20 in Section 1 as the date employment authorization expires.